tetteykn/UltimateTrainer/README.md

 > **⚠️ Important:** Remember to re-enable the blocklist after using the trainer to maintain system security.

+#### Step 3: Restart Windows and Try Again

+On some recent versions of Windows 11, the driver may fail to load even when the Vulnerable Driver Blocklist is disabled.

+If this happens:

+1. Restart Windows and try again.
+2. If the driver still fails to load, restart Windows once more and try again.

+> **Note:** Some systems may require multiple restarts before the driver loads successfully.
 ---

 ## Future Growth